 Dispatchable generation refers to sources of electricity that can be dispatched at the request of power grid operators or of the plant owner according to market needs.
 Dispatchable generators can be turned on or off, or can adjust their power output accordingly to an order.
 This is contrast with non-dispatchable renewable energy source such as wind power and solar PV power that cannot be controlled by operators.
-The only types of renewable energy that are dispatchabl without separate energy storage are biomass, geothermal and ocean thermal energy conversion. these are provide information about the reactive load forcasting method.
+The only types of renewable energy that are dispatchabl without separate energy storage are biomass, geothermal and ocean thermal energy conversion. these are provide information about the reactive load forcasting methods.

 Dispatch able plants have different speed at which they can be dispatch able.
 The fastest plants to dispatch are hydroelectric power plants and natural gas power plants.
 For example, the 1,728 MW divorcing pumped storage power plants can reach full output in 16 seconds.

 Although theoretically dispatchable, certain thermal plants such as nuclear or coal are designed to run as base load power plants and may take hours or sometimes days to cycle off and then back on again.